 The Bottom Line

-Ultimately, the above iPhones should work perfectly with the Apple Watch Series 7.
-Just remember that any iPhone device beyond the iPhone 6s, and with the latest iOS version, will work with this modern smartwatch.
+Ultimately, any iPhone device beyond the iPhone 6s, and with the latest iOS version, will work with your Apple Watch Series 7.